Connectivity experiments with an SAP server and client VM – Linux router, SquidMan, dnsmasq, and SSH tunnels

 On Ubuntu SAP server VM, add a new route to the subnet “Home Wi-fi” which goes via the router’s IPv4 address on the Fusion NAT subnet.

-On openSUSE SAGUI client VM, add a new route to the subnet “Fusion NAT” which goes via the router’s IPv4 address on the Home Wi-fi subnet.
+On openSUSE SAPGUI client VM, add a new route to the subnet “Fusion NAT” which goes via the router’s IPv4 address on the Home Wi-fi subnet.

 These will be temporary additions, since once this experiment is over we don’t need to persist these through reboots.
 Let’s add those routes now…

 On Ubuntu, where the only relevant network device (interface) is called “ens33”